[4 Steps] Django Social Login with Facebook

 Now visit your localhost home page once again (http://localhost:8000/).

-You can see all user detail with name, profile picture and link to the Facebook profile.
+You can see all user details with name, profile picture, and link to the Facebook profile.

 Awesome!